 Schedule an Appointment Today

-At My TMS, we can help treat your depression with either MagStim Repetitive TMS or BrainsWay Deep TMS.
-Depending on the symptoms you are experiencing, we’ll help you determine which option is likely to be more effective and work with your needs and lifestyle.
+At My TMS, we can help treat your depression with MagStim Repetitive TMS.
+Depending on the symptoms you are experiencing, we’ll ensure this treatment is tailored to your specific needs and lifestyle.

-While both types of TMS are often covered by most insurances, we always take the time to verify that we do accept your health insurance before taking any next steps.
+While TMS is often covered by most insurances, we always take the time to verify that we accept your health insurance before taking any next steps.
 Then, we’ll learn more about your condition and symptoms through either an in-person or telemedicine appointment.
 Once that’s complete, we’ll develop a personalized plan to help you manage and improve your symptoms.

 Interested in learning more?
 Book an appointment today to get started.